Dr Linda Nash obituary

 The University is sad to share the new that Dr Linda Nash, a former member of the School of Mathematics and Statistics, passed away in 2021.

 Linda held the post of Executive Editor of the Applied Probability Trust (APT) journals between 1991 and 2013.
-Linda contributed greatly to the running of the Applied Probability Trust as well as engaging fully in wider Department of Probability of Statistics, now School of Mathematics and Statistics, activities.
+Linda contributed greatly to the running of the Applied Probability Trust as well as engaging fully in wider Department of Probability of Statistics, now School of Mathematical and Physical Sciences, activities.

 The primary role of the Executive Editor is to oversee the peer review and publication of two world leading research journals, the Journal of Applied Probability and Advances in Applied Probability.
 Linda seamlessly kept track of many research articles at various stages of publication while liaising with Trustees, the Editor-in-Chief, over forty associate editors, hundreds of referees, and even more authors.
 Managing this process involves meticulous care as well as a great sense of diplomacy when communicating with sometimes disappointed and difficult authors.
 In addition to this editorial work, Linda had continued oversight of the APT office at large, including management of financial activities, legal aspects of the trust, and a whole host of other administrative tasks.